Data Centers in Albania

 Network & Connectivity Ecosystem

 Carrier Density & Carrier Neutrality: The market features a carrier count of over 10 as of September 2025.
-While the provider landscape is concentrated, Tirana is home to neutral facilities that allow for diverse routing and peering among domestic and international telcos.
+Tirana hosts neutral facilities that allow for diverse routing and peering among domestic and international telcos, ensuring reliable path diversity.

 Direct Cloud On-Ramps: There are 0 direct cloud on-ramps in Albania as of September 2025.
 Local deployments typically reach major platforms like AWS, Google Cloud (GCP), or Microsoft Azure through private network interconnects or wavelength services to regional hubs in Sofia or Milan.

-Internet Exchange Points (IXPs): The Albanian Neutral Internet Exchange (ANIX) acts as the primary peering point in Tirana, reducing local latency by keeping domestic traffic within the country as of September 2025.
+Internet Exchange Points (IXPs): The Albanian Neutral Internet Exchange (ANIX) acts as the primary peering point in Tirana.
+It reduces local latency by keeping domestic traffic within the country as of September 2025.

-Bare Metal: Bare metal services are available through regional providers and global players like Hivelocity, supporting high-performance workloads without the overhead of virtualization as of September 2025.
+Bare Metal: Bare metal services are available through regional providers and global players like Hivelocity.
+These services support high-performance workloads without the overhead of virtualization as of September 2025.

 Power Analysis